 The Board has been striving to conduct audits in order to respond to public expectations in light of social and economic trends at all times.
 With the aim of continuing to properly fulfill its missions in the situation mentioned above, the Board will make every effort to ensure the strict and fair discharge of its duties and maintain and further improve the quality of audit activities while paying due attention to the public interest, and will carry out audits in accordance with the following policies.
-Furthermore, the Board will strive to explain the audit results to the public in an understandable manner.
+Furthermore, the Board will strive to publish the audit results in a timely manner and explain them to the public in an understandable manner.